poojaanbu0/EX.5-IMPLEMENTATION-OF-CPU-SCHEDULING-ALGORITHMS/README.md

 # EX.5-IMPLEMENTATION-OF-CPU-SCHEDULING-ALGORITHMS

-# AIM: To implement First-Come-First-Serve (FCFS) Scheduling
+## AIM: To implement First-Come-First-Serve (FCFS) Scheduling

-ALGORITHM:
+## ALGORITHM:
+Start the process Get the number of processes to be inserted Get the value for burst time of each process from the use.
+Having allocated the burst time(bt) for individual processes , Start with the first process from its initial position let other process to be in queue Calculate the waiting time(wt) and turnaround time(tat) as Wt(pi) = wt(pi-1) + tat(pi-1) (i.e. wt of current process = wt of previous process + tat of previous process) tat(pi) = wt(pi) + bt(pi) (i.e. tat of current process = wt of current process + bt of current process) Calculate the total and average waiting time and turnaround time Display the values Stop the process

-PROGRAM:
+## PROGRAM:

-OUTPUT:
+## OUTPUT:

-RESULT: First-Come-First-Serve Scheduling is implemented successfully.
+## RESULT: First-Come-First-Serve Scheduling is implemented successfully.

+# SHORTEST JOB FIRST PREEMPTIVE SCHEDULING
 AIM: To implement Shortest Job First (SJF) Preemptive Scheduling

 ALGORITHM: